Task Parameter Extrapolation via Learning Inverse Tasks from Forward Demonstrations: Method

 \subsubsection{Conditional Neural Processes (CNP)}

-Given a set of input data, CNP\cite{CNP} estimates a Gaussian process conditioned on a varying number of permutationally invariant input observations.
+Given a set of input data, CNP\cite{CNP} estimates a Gaussian process conditioned on a varying number of input observations.
 To achieve this, CNP employs a shared parameter encoder network, $E_{\phi}$, to encode observations into a fixed-size representation, $r$, and a decoder network, $Q_{\theta}$, which produces Gaussian distributions conditioned on $r$ with input $x_q$.
-CNP computation can be expressed as

-where $\mu_q$ and $\sigma_q$ are the mean and standard deviation of the predicted Gaussian distribution, respectively, $\oplus$ is the concatenation operator, and $\{(x_i, y_i)\}_{i=1}^{n}$ are input observations to the network.
-CNP can be trained using maximum likelihood, producing robust predictions inside the input observation space.
+CNP computation can be expressed as $ \mu_q, \sigma_q = Q_{\theta}(x_q \oplus \frac{\sum^{n}_{i=1}E_{\phi}(x_i, y_i)}{n})$, where $\mu_q$ and $\sigma_q$ are the mean and standard deviation of the predicted Gaussian distribution, respectively, $\oplus$ is the concatenation operator, and $\{(x_i, y_i)\}_{i=1}^{n}$ are input observations to the network.